Skip to main content

 • High quality street materials, furniture and lighting.

-Southern undercroft dog park and skate space
+Southern Undercroft dog park and skate space

 A key finding from the community engagement process undertaken as part of the Boyd Park project was that the area was lacking appropriate spaces for local residents living in apartments to take their dogs for exercise and play.